KeppySoftware/OmniMIDI/DeveloperContent/KDMAPI.md

 It'll be slower when playing Black MIDIs, and the latency will also be higher, but it'll work just fine.

 ## What functions are available?
-As of May 27th, 2019, these are the functions available in the Keppy's Direct MIDI API.<br />
+As of June 25th, 2021, these are the functions available in the Keppy's Direct MIDI API.<br />
 The **"NoBuf"** calls bypass the built-in buffer in OmniMIDI, and directly send the events to the events processing system.<br />
 All the functions whose name starts with the **"int_"** nomenclature are not supposed to use by developers.
 They're internal functions used by WinMMWRP.<br />
 ### **InitializeKDMAPIStream**<br />